JanssenProject/jans/docs/cedarling/cedarling-quick-start-unsigned.md

       }
     }
     ```
-7. Click on `Cedarling Authz Request`
-8. We will get a decision log back.
+7. Click `Cedarling Authz Request`.
+We will get a decision back.

-### Sequence diagram

-A full sequence diagram of the mentioned steps can be found [here](https://sequencediagram.org/index.html#initialData=C4S2BsFMAIGFICYEMBO4QDsDm0kYdACqoAOAUGSaqAMYhUbDQBCKA9gO4DOkKl1IOgybEU5Kilr08TAIIBXYAAtoAZV4A3XhVaceKALQA+USQBc0AKKNe0BcrWbbNNhgBmILGVPH7K9ShaKBYAIgCeGEgAtoJw6JCM0ABKkFggXMAoSKCu0GR+joG8xqYWsPGJAJIhuPiONCiQwGS63MUmpBbWwLbwyGiYOABGbGzAGVkk0C7unt6kvor+TsHQAOKWhNAA9ABWeFwGSEvbjRkaAIx7HADWXPlLhUElndAAUgDqANKq82IvYgslQwYBASHQAC8YH1UOhsC12G1DB1AWpgNRcEs2CgQBDsiBcm5wJw-iRFg4AkELBstnsDkcTmdgJdtsdlNjcZAAPwAOj5DwpKwB5h2NHB4CGSBoNy5LgQkAAvHyeaTycsiqsaTt9hhDmylKdIOcrsA2DcEgL1c8USKAN4AIilNCNXAA+qbzRh7RYADyfQhGAC+OkR+mFZUQsMGdiWEIAFCQcRghOCADS4Gg5DDps5seQoZ3pmY9AAewAAlKqjK19BH+nCcCFIHQuASMEA)